Guide for CSA Farmers amid COVID 19

 COVID-19 is primarily spread human-to-human, and little evidence suggests it is spread through food or contact surfaces.
 However, commonly used items or areas of high touch points should be disinfected regularly.
-Even though there is no evidence at this time of surface to person transmission, there are other common viruses and bacteria that can cause illness if food contact surfaces are not effectively cleaned and sanitized.
+There are other common viruses and bacteria that can cause illness if food contact surfaces are not effectively cleaned and sanitized.
 Note that for CSA farmers the greatest risk will come when customers come to the farm.
 Thus cleaning and sanitizing frequently touched surfaces is a good idea.

 If regular cleaning and sanitizing contact surfaces are new to you, here’s some more info for your farm